Best Coast

-Best Coast is an American rock duo formed in Los Angeles, California in 2009.
+Best Coast is an American rock duo formed in Los Angeles, California in 2009, currently on hiatus.
 The band consists of songwriter, guitarist and vocalist Bethany Cosentino and guitarist and multi-instrumentalist Bobb Bruno.
 Cosentino, a former child actress, began writing music as a teenager and was formerly a member of the experimentalist drone group Pocahaunted.
 After a brief stint at college in New York City, Cosentino returned to the West Coast and began recording lo-fi demos with Bruno, whom she met in the Los Angeles music scene.

 After a string of 7-inch and cassette-only singles, the band signed to Mexican Summer, who issued the band's debut, Crazy for You, in 2010.
 It became an unexpected commercial success following Internet buzz surrounding the duo.
 Lewis Pesacov of Fool's Gold and Foreign Born produced, engineered and mixed the album.
 Best Coast added a touring drummer, Ali Koehler of Vivian Girls, and spent much of 2011 on the road for festival appearances and tour dates.
 Best Coast's sophomore effort, The Only Place, was released in 2012 and featured a cleaner sound than their previous releases.
 In 2013, the duo released an EP, Fade Away, and their third studio album, California Nights, was released in May 2015.
 More recently, Best Coast released their fourth studio album, Always Tomorrow, in February 2020.
+In 2023, Cosentino put the band on hiatus to explore a solo career and Bruno went to play bass for shoegaze band Nothing.

 History

 Formation and early releases (2009)

-Best Coast was formed in 2009 by Bethany Cosentino (born November 3, 1986) and Bobb Bruno in Los Angeles, California.
+Best Coast was formed in 2009 by Bethany Cosentino (born November 3, 1986) and Bobb Bruno (born May 10, 1973) in Los Angeles, California.
 Cosentino had been around the Los Angeles music scene from a young age, and had been involved in talent competitions, musicals, audition tapes, and commercials for Little Caesars.
 She began writing music at age 15, inspired by Joni Mitchell, Joan Baez and Bob Dylan, as well as Weezer and Blink-182.
 Cosentino began uploading her music to MySpace under the name "Bethany Sharayah".
 She was approached and offered record deals from major labels in her teens, but resisted as they desired to mold her into a "pop princess" type.
 In the mid-2000s, she met Amanda Brown at the downtown LA DIY venue the Smell.
 Brown attempted to act as a "big sister" to Cosentino, who seemed "sort of depressed, missing music, [and] feeling a bit weird about some of her friends."
 The two began playing together in the experimentalist, drone group Pocahaunted.
 Pocahaunted's music had no traditional lyrics, and instead contained wordless vocalizations from Cosentino and Brown.
 The collaboration began in 2006 and released several cassette-only recordings on local label Not Not Fun.
 The recordings were supervised and produced by Bobb Bruno, a multi-instrumentalist stalwart in the city's music scene.